Hierarchical symmetry selects log-Poisson cascades: classification, uniqueness, and stability: Concluding remarks

-\begin{enumerate} \item \textbf{Beyond i.i.d.} The i.i.d.\ assumption on the cascade multipliers is standard but restrictive.
-It would be of interest to determine whether the classification extends to stationary ergodic or Markovian multipliers, where the L\'evy--Khintchine machinery is no longer directly available.
+\begin{enumerate} \item \textbf{Lattice-only finite-state rigidity.} Theorem~\ref{thm:finitestate} assumes the closed exponent form for all real $p \ge 0$; under lattice-only A1 the identity-theorem step is unavailable, and Carlson-type interpolation is blocked by possible complex eigenvalue crossings of the tilted transfer matrix.
+We expect the conclusion to persist.

-\item \textbf{Boundary cases.} The present results assume nontrivial intermittency ($C > 0$) and $\beta \in (0,1)$.
-The boundary cases $\beta \to 0$ (maximal intermittency) and $\beta \to 1$ (vanishing intermittency) deserve separate analysis.
+\item \textbf{Determination of~$k$, and the joint-in-$k$ test.} The hierarchy step~$k$ is treated as given; in applications it must be estimated.
+A1 at several steps simultaneously imposes the compatibility constraint $\ln\beta(k) \propto k$, and the statistical gain from the joint test is unquantified.

-\item \textbf{Determination of~$k$.} The hierarchy step~$k$ is treated as a given parameter.
-In applications, $k$~must be estimated from data; a data-driven procedure for selecting~$k$ and quantifying its uncertainty would be valuable.
+\item \textbf{Boundary cases.} The log-normal class is the $\beta \to 1$ closure point of the log-Poisson family ($b \to 0$, $\lambda b^2 \to \sigma^2$): quantifying the degeneration of identifiability as $\beta \uparrow 1$ would unify the classification with its principal rival.
+The maximal-intermittency limit $\beta \to 0$ likewise deserves analysis.

-\item \textbf{Quantitative stability in applications.} The stability bound (Theorem~\ref{thm:stability}) provides an explicit constant $K(\beta, \lambda, k, r)$.
-Computing this constant for specific physical systems (e.g., fully developed turbulence with $\beta = 2/3$, $C = 2$) would yield concrete tolerances for the degree to which A1 can be violated while remaining close to log-Poisson. \end{enumerate}
+\item \textbf{Statistics of the A1 test.} The present results are exact-population statements.
+A finite-sample theory---error bars on $(\hat\beta, \hat d^*)$, power against log-normal and log-stable alternatives, with the reading-(ii) constants of Theorem~\ref{thm:stability} and Corollary~\ref{cor:mrmstab} as the operative null band---is the missing link between the classification and data; the window obstruction of Theorem~\ref{thm:window} dictates that such a theory be built on magnitude statistics rather than high-order structure functions. \end{enumerate}